ignacio-nava/django_plot_dash_examples/README.md

 # Django Plot Dash | Examples
-In this repository, I'll be working with the package [django-plotly-dash](https://django-plotly-dash.readthedocs.io/en/latest/index.html)
+In this repository, I'll be working with the package [django-plotly-dash](https://django-plotly-dash.readthedocs.io/en/latest/index.html), exemplifying different types of plots.

+Follow the **Usage** instructions to run it locally.
+If you want to add examples of your own, read the **Adding Examples** section.

 ## Clone
 ```bash